 Roll-back Taxes & Sliding Scale Option

 Changing to a non-qualifying use, rezoning to a more intense use (Sec.
 58.1-3237 of the Code of Virginia) and the split off or subdivision of lots (Title Sec.
 58.1-3241) may trigger roll-back taxes.
-When roll-back is issued, the taxes owed are based on the difference between land use value and fair market value for the current year, as well as the previous five tax years.
+When roll-backs are issued, the taxes owed are based on the difference between land use value and fair market value for the current year, as well as the previous five tax years.
 Roll-Back taxes will equal the deferred tax plus simple interest of five-sixths of one percent per month.

 Sliding Scale Option

-On December 15, 1999, the Loudoun County Board of Supervisors adopted an amendment to the county’s Land Use Assessment Ordinance, section 848.036, allowing property owners currently enrolled in the Land Use Assessment Program the opportunity for additional deferral of taxes.
+On December 15, 1999, the Loudoun County Board of Supervisors adopted an amendment to the county’s Land Use Assessment Ordinance, Section 848.062, allowing property owners currently enrolled in the Land Use Assessment Program the opportunity for an additional deferral of taxes.
 This deferral of additional taxes requires a recorded commitment to keep the property in a qualifying use for a term of years according to the following scale: